 –Mikasa is what some might call a girl warrior character — or even a calculated attempt at creating a moé character, maybe.

-Isayama: It was my plan from the start to make her the merchandise poster girl.
+Isayama: It was my plan from the start to make her the poster girl for this product [i.e., the manga].

 –Apparently you got her name from the battleship.